 So how does rewilding come in to this?
 And for that matter people?
 Well all those diversified farms, nature improvement areas, upland showcases and urban corridors will be ideal for rewilding and ripe for volunteering, working, or living in.
 They're not meant to be empty wildernesses, but home and work for low-impact vibrant communities.
 They could support retreats, small scale farms, glamping sites, meeting venues, wildlife tourism, B&B or self-catering accommodation, great pubs and eateries, art classes, nature talks, cookery schools, nature schools, traditional craft centres, outdoor pursuits to name a few.
 Imagine the effect on the rural economy and how much more vibrant rural communities could be.
 In our cities, the degree of alienation people feel from nature is at a record high, but we can break down these barriers by allowing nature to flow through our urban communities, we can create more nature-economy based jobs, provide countless volunteering opportunities and allow nature to become part of everyone's' day.

 As an organisation, we are passionate about redressing the balance between ourselves and nature.
 We want everyone to understand the biodiversity crisis, its implications and how to heal it.More about us

-We are producing a range of online courses to help provide expert information to help you make the right choices when transforming your (or any other) plot into a thriving, nature-rich ecosystem.View Courses
+We have produced the be all and end all of online courses, A Complete Guide to Rewilding, to help provide expert information so you make the right choices when transforming your (or any other) plot into a thriving, nature-rich ecosystem.View Course

 © 2022 A Call to ReWild Ltd